 Why Live in Ridgmar

-Ridgmar, located about 6 miles west of the Fort Worth Central Business District, is a neighborhood characterized by its diverse housing styles and convenient access to downtown amenities.
-The area features custom homes, including traditional ranch-style, contemporary, Colonial-revival, and Spanish-style houses, set along shaded, hilly streets.
+Ridgmar is a Fort Worth neighborhood distinguished by its diverse housing styles and convenient access to downtown amenities.
+Situated approximately 6 miles west of the Fort Worth Central Business District, the area features custom homes, ranch-style homes, contemporary, and Spanish-style houses set along shaded, hilly streets.
 The Fort Worth Independent School District serves the neighborhood, with students attending Mary Louise Phillips Elementary, Monnig Middle School, and the highly rated Arlington Heights High School.
-Ridgmar offers a variety of things to do, such as visiting Leonard Park, which includes a playground and walking trail, and North Z Boaz Park, known for its extensive trails and dog park.
-Dining options include Rule the Roost, a local favorite for Nashville hot chicken, and the nearby University Street, which is lined with trendy restaurants and bars.
+The neighborhood offers a variety of activities, including Leonard Park, which features a playground and walking trail, as well as North Z Boaz Park, which offers extensive trails and a dog park.
+Dining options include Rule the Roost, a local favorite for Nashville hot chicken.
 For shopping, Ridgmar Mall features department stores, a movie theater, and the interactive SeaQuest aquarium.
-Grocery stores like Albertsons, Aldi, Walmart, and Target are conveniently located.
-The neighborhood is safer than the national average, with transportation facilitated by Alta Mere Drive, Interstate 30, and multiple bus lines.
-Fort Worth Meacham International Airport is 15 miles away, and Medical City Fort Worth, recognized as one of America's 250 Best Hospitals, is 5.5 miles away.
+Grocery stores, such as Albertsons, Aldi, Walmart, and Target, are conveniently located nearby.
+The neighborhood is safer than the national average, adding to its appeal.
+It’s served by multiple bus lines and is conveniently located near Interstate 30.
+Fort Worth Meacham International Airport is 15 miles away, and Medical City Fort Worth, recognized as one of America's 250 Best Hospitals, is about 6 miles away.

 Frequently Asked Questions